Lord Nityananda’s Appearance Day: Sacred Origins, Living Memory, and Bhakti’s Unifying Grace

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Who are Lord Nityananda's parents according to the post?
+Who were Lord Nityananda’s parents according to the post?

-Lord Nityananda was born to Hadai Ojha, a brahmana, and Padmavati, daughter of King Mukuta Roy.
-The article notes that these details are preserved in devotional histories.
+The post says Lord Nityananda was born to Hadai Ojha, a brahmana, and Padmavati, daughter of King Mukuta Roy.
+These familial details are presented as preserved in devotional histories.